Coronary artery disease

 Angioplasty and Stenting (Percutaneous Coronary Intervention)

-Angioplasty, also called percutaneous coronary intervention (PCI), involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.
+Angioplasty, also called PCI, involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.

 Traditional CABG is an invasive open-heart surgical procedure.
 Minimally invasive coronary artery bypass surgery (MIDCAB), also called "keyhole heart surgery," may be an option for some patients.